TNO/ChaProEV/paper/paper.md

 It is therefore important that models that seek the optimisation of energy systems or simualte them properly take BEVs into acocunt.
 Some models
 [@OPERA;@TIMES-Europe] only include fixed charging reference profiles.
 These profiles can be fixed in two ways:
-They do not take into account the dynamics of the energy system and teh grid at each time step and/or they do not integrate the specific s of the cse studied by running the optimisation model.
+They do not take into account the dynamics of the energy system and teh grid at each time step and/or they do not integrate the specifics of the case studied by running the optimisation or simulation model.

-Dynamic fit at eache time: ....
+Dynamic fit at each time: ....

 Situation specifics: ....